 You can plant or harvest something from your garden almost all year.
 The two major planting periods, however, are spring (March to May) and fall (mid-July to September).
 The spring plantings are harvested in June and July, while the fall plantings are harvested from October to December.
 January and February are prime times for looking at seed catalogs, dreaming of warm spring days, preparing garden plots, and getting ready for a productive season.

-Important Note: The monthly recommendations — especially the spring and fall planting dates — are for the typical and month in Middle Georgia.
-To use this calendar, consider Middle Georgia as a belt across the state from Columbus through Macon to Augusta.
-Spring planting dates can be as much as two to three weeks earlier in extreme South Georgia, and fall planting dates can also be as much as two weeks later.
-In North Georgia, the spring planting dates are from one to three weeks later as you progress northward through the mountain counties; fall planting dates are about two weeks earlier.
+Important Note: The monthly recommendations — especially the spring and fall planting dates — are for the typical day and month in middle Georgia.
+To use this calendar, consider middle Georgia as a belt across the state from Columbus through Macon to Augusta.
+Spring planting dates can be as much as two to three weeks earlier in extreme south Georgia, and fall planting dates can also be as much as two weeks later.
+In north Georgia, the spring planting dates are from one to three weeks later as you progress northward through the mountain counties; fall planting dates are about two weeks earlier.